-In a blown-out plasma wake, the focusing gradients are linear and emittance preservation is possible \cite{rosenzweig_1991_PRA,lu_2006_PRL,lindstrom_2024_NatCommun}.
+In a blown-out plasma wake, the focusing gradients are linear, and emittance preservation is possible \cite{rosenzweig_1991_PRA,lu_2006_PRL,lindstrom_2024_NatCommun}.
 The natural beam size in this regime is given by the matched beta function \cite{courant_1958_annphys}, $\beta_\mathrm{m} = \sqrt{ 2 \epsilon_0 E_\mathrm{b} / (n_\mathrm{p}e^2) }$, where $E_\mathrm{b}$ is the beam energy, $e$ is the unit charge, $n_\mathrm{p}$ is the plasma electron density, and $\epsilon_0$ is the vacuum permittivity; this is typically on the sub-mm to cm scale for GeV-class PBA beams, compared to tens of meters in RF accelerators.
-In transport, the strong focusing required to accommodate these small beta functions can cause chromatic aberration in the beam, yielding a relative emittance growth for a single focusing optic of $\Delta\varepsilon/\varepsilon_0 \approx L^{*2}\sigma_\delta^2/(2\beta_\mathrm{m}^2)$ (see End Matter), where $L^*$ is the distance between the beam waist and the optic and $\sigma_\delta$ is the root-mean-square (RMS) relative energy spread.
-A small beam size typically also corresponds to a large divergence, which drives emittance growth even in free-space propagation \cite{migliorati_2013_PRSTAB}.
-Therefore, it is an advantage for the optic to be placed closer to the waist, a distance limited by its linear focusing strength, $\kappa = 1/(lL^*)$, where $l$ is the length of the optic.
-Plasma lenses could realize this advantage.
+The strong focusing required to accommodate these small beams can cause deleterious chromatic aberration, yielding a relative emittance growth of $\Delta\varepsilon/\varepsilon_0 \approx L^{*2}\sigma_\delta^2/(2\beta_\mathrm{m}^2)$ (see Appendix), where $L^*$ is the distance between the beam waist and the optic and $\sigma_\delta$ is the root-mean-square (RMS) relative energy spread.
+A small beam size usually corresponds to a large divergence, which drives emittance growth even in free-space propagation \cite{migliorati_2013_PRSTAB}.
+Therefore, minimizing the waist-optic distance is advantageous, a distance limited by the linear focusing strength, $\kappa = 1/(lL^*)$, where $l$ is the length of the optic.
+High strength simultaneously enables more compact optical systems, which currently drive space requirements of PBA experiments.
+Plasma lenses could realize these advantages.

 Compared to quadrupole magnets, plasma lenses provide higher focusing gradients and symmetric focusing.
 Active plasma lenses (APLs) focus using the magnetic field induced by a discharge current \cite{vanTilborg_2015_PRL}, while passive plasma lenses (PPLs), which are similar to PBAs, use the transverse plasma wakefield \cite{chen_1987_PartAcc}.
 Emittance preservation and kT/m focusing gradients have been demonstrated in APLs \cite{lindstrom_2018_PRL,vanTilborg_2015_PRL,sjobak_2021_PRAB}, but their compatibility with high-brightness beams is limited by wake excitation and Coulomb scattering \cite{vanTilborg_2018_PoP,lindstrom_2018_arxiv,pompili_2024_PRE,lindstrom_2022_jinst}.
 In contrast, because they rely on plasma wakes and can be placed nearer the focus, PPLs can be operated with lower-atomic-number gases and smaller beam sizes, reducing scattering-driven emittance growth.
 Their higher focusing gradients (up to MT/m \cite{ng_2001_PRL}) allow for placement closer to the focus.
 These attributes suggest that PPLs could act as an ideal bridge between magnetic optics and PBAs, potentially facilitating plasma-accelerator staging \cite{lindstrom_2021_PRAB}.
 However, while passive plasma lensing has been previously demonstrated \cite{ng_2001_PRL,thompson_2010_PoP,thaury_2015_NatComms,kuschel_2016_PRAB,marocchino_2017_APL,bjorklund_svensson_2021_NatPhys,chang_2023_PRA,gustafsson_2024_SciRep}, beam-quality preservation has not.